ANRAx/HW-Wireframe/README.md

 # HW-Wireframe
-This assignment is an exercise to rebuild a wireframe for an image given to us in class
+This assignment is an exercise to rebuild a wireframe based off an image given to us in class